One Bible Verse That Will Change Your Life Forever

 This negative cycle of toxic emotions that are powerful enough to motivate you every morning to muscle through; and overwhelming enough to drown you at night when you realize that muscling through was, once again, not enough.

 And you’re not enough.
+You’re never enough.

-This one, short verse that literally shook me and I’m still shook.
-At this point, I think it’s become my life verse – and when you read it, it will puzzle you.
+At this point, I think it’s become my life verse – and when you read it, it might puzzle you.

 But read on, because I am hoping you’ll be shook, too.